chas-academy/u02-redesign-grupp-5/docs/4SprintFour.md

 Personally, the workload felt heavier than I expected, affecting my ability to meet deadlines.
 Heavy workloads made it tough to manage time effectively and meet deadlines.

-    - Nejat:

-    - Matewos:

-    - Mikael:

-    - Khaled:
+---

 - Louise

+---

+I felt we had a good division of the workload, and we were helpful and tried to use or different skillsets and also learn new ones!
+It felt like everybody had something to do most of the time and we helped eachother if we were done early and so on.

+---

-   ## - Timetable:
+## - Timetable

 - Nejat:

+---

 **Strength:** The four-week timeline provides a clear structure for our project, helping us stay focused and on track to meet assignment deadlines.
 Workflow Transparency:

 **Strength:** Transparency in task assignments and progress tracking is commendable.
 It aids in understanding our workflow and ensures everyone is on the same page.